-In the 1950s, people did not own the rotary dial telephones in their homes, they rented them from the phone company.
+In the 1950s, people did not own the rotary dial telephones in their homes; rather, they rented them from the phone company.
 Moreover, it wasn’t until the end of that decade that local manual telephone exchanges, which required a human operator to connect a local phone call, were replaced by automatic exchanges.
 There was no voicemail.
 You simply had to try again later.

 For people 75 years old and older, that was the only phone system they knew.
 It was the one with which they grew up.